cjohansson/emacs-parser-generator/docs/Syntax-Analysis.md

 (parser-generator-set-grammar '((Sp S) ("a" "b") ((Sp S) (S (S "a" S "b" (lambda(args) (nreverse args)))) (S e)) Sp))
 ```

-You cannot have a SDT+SA on the same production right-hand side, just one or the other.
+You cannot have a SDT + SA on the same production right-hand side, just one or the other.

-### Semantic-actions (SA)
+### Semantic actions (SA)

-A optional semantic-action is defined as a lambda function as the last element of a production right-hand-side, example:
+A optional semantic action is defined as a lambda function as the last element of a production right-hand-side, example:

 ```
 (parser-generator-set-grammar '((Sp S) ("a" "b") ((Sp S) (S (S "a" S "b" (lambda(args) (nreverse args)))) (S e)) Sp))
 ```

-You cannot have a SDT+SA on the same production right-hand side, just one or the other.
+You cannot have a SDT + SA on the same production right-hand side, just one or the other.

 ## Functions